Assem75/RISC-V-SingleCycle/README.md

 *Project Design Description:

 The final part of this document provides a comprehensive description of our project's design.
 We emphasize the utilization of the VIVADO tool and offer insights into the key components and considerations involved in our single-cycle RISC-V processor implementation.

+*The project has been thoroughly tested by using a comprehensive set of various instruction formats to ensure its complete functionality, have a look at the Test_Program folder.